Last updated 2023-06-01

 The Compute@Edge platform helps you compile your custom code to WebAssembly and runs it at the Fastly edge using the WebAssembly System Interface for each compute request.
 Per-request isolation and lightweight sandboxing create an environment focused on performance and security.

 This feature is not permitted for use in cryptocurrency mining.

 Serverless isolation technology

-Compute@Edge runs WebAssembly (Wasm) and leverages the Lucet compiler and runtime, which ahead-of-time compiles customer code to Wasm.
-When a compute request is received by Fastly, an instance is created and the serverless function is run, allowing developers to apply custom business logic on demand.
+Compute@Edge runs WebAssembly (Wasm).
+When a Compute request is received by Fastly, an instance is created and the serverless function is run, allowing developers to apply custom business logic on demand.

 Deploying to a Compute@Edge service leverages Fastly’s software-defined network and globally distributed points of presence.
 A single deploy action makes customer logic available across the Fastly network.